Cerebral infarction is focal brain necrosis due to complete and prolonged ischemia that affects all tissue elements, neurons, glia, and vessels.

 Fat, mobilized during trauma or osteonecrosis, enters the venous circulation and embolizes pulmonary artery branches and capillaries.
 If the capacity of pulmonary capillaries is exceeded or the lungs are by-passed through a patent foramen ovale, fat globules enter the arterial circulation and occlude capillaries in the heart, brain, kidneys, and other organs, causing hemorrhagic and ischemic lesions.
 There is some debate about the pathogenesis of the FES.
 Some attribute it to mechanical obstruction by fat globules.
 Other views maintain that it is caused by agglutination of chylomicrons and toxic action of free fatty acids and other fat breakdown products.

-Thrombosis of venous sinuses and their tributaries causes congestion, hemorrhage, and necrosis of brain tissue (venous infarction).
-Venous infarcts from thrombosis of the superior sagittal sinus are parasagittal.
-The causes of venous thrombosis are diverse and include oral contraceptives, inherited thrombophilias, cancer and, in infants, dehydration.
+Venous thrombosis involves more commonly the venous sinuses and less frequently their tributary cortical veins and causes congestion, hemorrhage, and necrosis of brain tissue that does not correspond to vascular territories (venous infarction) and increased intracranial pressure.
+Thrombosis of the superior sagittal sinus causes parasagittal infarcts resulting in paresis of one or both legs.
+The causes of venous thrombosis are diverse and include inherited thrombophilias, the antiphospholipid syndrome, pregnancy and the postpartum state, oral contraceptives and cancer.
+In infants and children, venous thrombosis is most commonly caused by dehydration from diarrhea.
 Sinovenous thrombosis accounts for some cases of the syndrome of pseudotumor cerebri, which is characterized by headache, papilledema, increased CSF pressure and normal size ventricles.
 These symptoms and signs are caused by intracranial hypertension which is due to impaired resorption of CSF into the venous sinuses and venous congestion.
 This syndrome has many other causes, including meningeal pathology, tumors, toxic and metabolic disorders, and conditions that cause marked elevation of CSF protein, such as the Guillain-Barré syndrome.
-In many cases, no specific etiology is identified (idiopathic intracranial hypertension)
+In many cases, no specific etiology is identified (idiopathic intracranial hypertension).
+Rare cases of cerebral venous thrombosis have been reported in patients receiving adenoviral vector vaccines against Covid-19.
+These cases are associated with thrombocytopenia and are mediated by antibodies to platelet factor 4.

 About 10% of cases of dementia are caused by cerebrovascular disease, most commonly multiple ischemic lesions.
 Examination, in these cases reveals a combination of small or large infarcts, hippocampal sclerosis, leukoencephalopathy due to cerebral amyloid angiopathy or other small vessel disease, and other lesions.
 These lesions affect cumulatively large areas of the cortex, especially regions involved in memory and higher functions.
 Vascular pathology may be combined with Alzheimer's disease or other neurodegeneration.